Other Transaction Authorities in Government Contracting

 Other Transaction Agreements Offer a Faster Turnaround

 Traditional contracting methods can take several months to several years before they are ever awarded.
-But with an Other Transaction Authority, development can start in as little as 70 days.
+But with an Other Transaction Authority, projects can be awarded in as little as 70-120 days.
 Consortium managers such as National Security Technology Accelerator (NSTXL) bypass the challenges of traditional contracting, which speeds up the process and transitions innovative technologies into the hands of the U.S. Warfighter more quickly.

 Other Transaction Authorities Are More Cost Effective